Sangarshanan/programming-languages/sml/part-1/README.md

 ### Benefits of no mutation

-With No mutations we avoid a lot of issues like shared references and aliasing.
+With No mutations we avoid a lot of issues like shared references (one object that two or more items referencing to it) and aliasing (one variable's value is assigned to another variable) Eg:`x=5; y=x` https://stackoverflow.com/questions/32915792/are-alias-and-reference-the-same-thing-in-c
  We cannot never inadvertently alter data we didn't indent to.
 Even tho ML has aliases its **under the hood** and we never have to worry about them and let compiler do it.

 No need to use `df.copy()` before every function to make sure you don't accidentally pollute your original df